 If you are between general check-ups and experiencing tooth pain, particularly when exposed to cold, it is likely that you have a cavity and should seek treatment immediately.
 Besides enduring unnecessary pain, delaying treatment can cause further dental complications.

 In addition to those currently suffering from a cavity, many patients are choosing to enhance their smiles by having unsightly, metal fillings replaced with natural looking porcelain.

 Porcelain Filling Procedure

-Whether you need a cavity filled or mercury filling replaced, all porcelain filling procedures are performed in two visits in the comfort of our cosmetic dentistry office.
+Whether you need a cavity filled or a mercury filling replaced, all porcelain filling procedures are performed in a single visit in the comfort of our cosmetic dentistry office.